Gyakobo/-Pathfinding-Algorithms/README.md

 ## Results

-The following is an example of the [main.py](https://github.com/Gyakobo/Pathfinding-Algorithms/blob/main/main.py) in action
+The following is an example of the [main.py](https://github.com/Gyakobo/Pathfinding-Algorithms/blob/main/main.py) in action on a sample 5x5 grid.

 ```bash
 # Running A* Algorithm: